Winipedia/pyrig/docs/cli/architecture.md

 The function's docstring becomes the command's help text, and Typer automatically generates argument parsing from the function signature.

-You will not be building a crazy CLI package with this or an cli based application, but it comes quite in handy for building a CLI for your project and have some simple commands that can be executed from the command line because lets be honest no one like doing `python -m myapp.subpkg.subpkg2.module` instead of `uv run myapp init`.
+You will not be building a crazy CLI package with this or an cli based application, but it comes quite in handy for building a CLI for your project and have some simple commands that can be executed from the command line because lets be honest no one like doing `python -m myapp.subpkg.subpkg2.module` instead of `uv run myapp deploy`.
 Also you dont need the classic `if __name__ == "__main__":` boilerplate anymore this way.